IU5HKU/MiniWXStation/V1.0/README.md

 There is a little problem at startup, the first time you flash this firmware may be the settings you typed in the various strings in the source code doesn't work well, the most common error is the USE_WUNDER flag that doesn't work properly and the static ip is not saved well, but the second time you run the sketch, after a power cycle, everything is fixed.
 This thing makes me crazy for a while, i've decided to release the version despite this problems, it's not so severe and the station can be used without problems, anyway will be fixed in the future (i hope).
+Another issue is the REBOOT button, for an esp8266, not my fault, after you have flashed the chip the issued software commands doesn't reboot properly the whole system who hangs in an infinite loop.
+The remedy is an hardware reset just after flashed the MiniWX, after that all the successive reboots working as expected.